Last Updated on November 8, 2022 by bethrmartin

 It might look like magic at first, but magnetic paint is a clever way to update any wall or portion of a wall.
 To create this look, use magnetic primer, then paint whatever color you choose for the topcoat.

-The number one most important thing to remember when planning your wall decor is that your home should express your unique personality.
+The most important thing to remember when planning your wall decor is that your home should express your unique personality.
 Use these wall decor ideas to fit how you live and how you want to feel in your own space.